 The temples of Angkor are some of Asia’s most visited tourist attractions.
 We therefore started the day early when we headed for one of the most popular ones, Ta Prohm.
 The feeling of walking around the empty temple ruins more than made up for the lack of sleep from the night before.
 With bird chirping being the only sounds around us, we felt like true explorers discovering a historical marvel for the first time.

 Two other excursions, both of which made lasting impressions on us, were an ox-cart tour to the Cambodian countryside and a boat trip on Tonle Sap Lake.
-Here, daily life is very different from our life at home in Oslo.
-The people in the countryside grow most of what they eat, while those who live on and by Tonle Sap mainly live on what they fish.
+In these two places, daily life looks very different from ours back home in Oslo.
+The country dwellers grow most of what they eat, while those who reside on and by Tonle Sap mainly live on what they fish.

 The most unique feature of the villages at Tonle Sap are the houses.
 These are built on up-to-10-meter-high stilts, due to the varying water levels throughout the year.
 The lake also has many floating villages that move around with the bodies of water.
 We were visiting during the driest season and could therefore walk between some of the houses.
 However, much of the year, even the shortest distances must be traveled by boat.

 Back in Norway, it was time to get into the Christmas spirit.
 As we love Christmas, we did a lot of holiday activities in and around Oslo.
-One of our favorite activities was cutting our own Christmas tree at Rolstad Farm.
+One of our favorites was cutting our own Christmas tree at Rolstad Farm.

 Before Christmas, we also visited Thorskogs Slott in Sweden.
 Entering the castle was like walking into a movie set.
 Our stay at Thorskogs Slott ended our travel year of 2018 in the best way possible and we left the castle with big smiles on our faces.